macronut/phantomsocks/Tutorial_localhost_mode.md

 To use phantomsocks on the **hosted machine itself**.
 ## Set up local dns

-`sudo systemd-resolve --interface=Network_Interface --set-dns=127.0.0.1`

-(Please replace **Network_Interface** with the name of a particular network interface)

-You can also use other ways to manipulate the system dns into 127.0.0.1.
+Manipulate the system dns into 127.0.0.1 using the way you find convenience.

 ## Set up NAT rule